- Purchase the complete Expat Arrivals Melbourne Guide (PDF)

 Arts and entertainment for kids in Melbourne

-During school holidays older children can enjoy an outing to the local IMAX Theatre.
-For the more creative spirits, there are options to get hands-on with the interactive technology exhibits at Scienceworks or splash paint about at a painting class.
+During school holidays older children can enjoy an outing to the local IMAX.
+For the more creative spirits, there are options to get hands on with the interactive technology exhibits at Scienceworks, or splash paint about at an art class.

-The Australian Centre for the Moving Image and The National Gallery of Victoria both run a lively kids holiday programme where children can interact with demonstrations and artworks.
+The Australian Centre for the Moving Image and The National Gallery of Victoria both run lively kids holiday programmes where children can interact with demonstrations and artworks.

 ►Lifestyle in Melbourne has more information on activities in the city

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Melbourne.
 Please contact us if you'd like to contribute.